Last updated on April 1, 2026

 Wishclaw Talisman

 There’s also the Aetherflux Reservoir route (plan B).
-You’re paying life to cast spells, recovering life, casting more spells, and so on until you can laser everyone down with your artifact.
+You pay life to cast spells, recover life, cast more spells, and so on until you can laser players down with your artifact's activation.

 Upgrades